-The judging will take place at 1500 on Sunday 4th November.
-The judges will make their way around the teams and you will have 3 minutes to pitch your game.
-You will also have to create a 3 minute video of your game.
-The judges will shortlist games for the final judging that will take place in Robert Blackburn Lecture Theatre A at 1600.
-The videos of the shortlisted games will be shown to everyone and the teams will be prepared to answer questions about their game.
+The celebration of achievements will take place at 1500 on Sunday 22nd March.
+You will have 3 minutes to pitch your game and show a video of your game.
+This will take place in Robert Blackburn Lecture Theatre A. The teams should also be prepared to answer questions about their game.
 And, to answer the actual question, it should all be done and dusted by 1700.

 |Wednesday 26th February||Registration opens|